mercadolibre/mobile-dependencies_whitelist/README.md

 4. Make the changes you need.
 5. Publish a new version of the plugins locally (on your .m2/repository directory): `./gradlew library:install` or `./gradlew base:install`

+### PRO tip

+1. Make some changes
+2. Compile them by doing: `./gradlew assemble`
+2. In the root `build.gradle` under `buildscript.dependencies` of the repo you want to test replace the library with your local classes directory:
+    ```
+    classpath files('.../build/classes/main', '.../build/resources/main')
+    ```
+3. Test it!

 ### Publish
 Travis will publish each module after any merged PR on the **master** branch when the latest commit contains the flag: `[ci deploy]`.